9 Fabulous Coffee Cup Organizer Ideas

 36 Peg Mug Rack for Wall

-This 36 cup mug rack for the wall has a lot of good reviews and seems to manage large mugs quite well.
+This 36 cup mug rack for the wall seems to manage large mugs quite well.

 I was impressed with the user submitted photos and got some great ideas.
 One person hung two racks side by side and spread their coffee cups across both.